Fitness is a noun with two meanings:

 In plant theory, hypotrophy means; A plant develops more strongly on the underside than on the upper side (Large Norwegian Lexicon).

 Protein molecule (Hb), which transports the oxygen in the blood.

 I Go You Go

-Buddy training method: You complete 1 set, the your body takes over immediately, then you go again “Without putting the weights down” (if possible).
+Buddy training method: You complete 1 set, then your buddy takes over, then you go again “Without putting the weights down” (if possible).
 E.g. for 1 minute each.

-Instrumental activities within ADL (everyday activities); often household activities such as cooking, cleaning and purchasing.
+Instrumental activities within ADL (everyday activities); often household activities such as cooking, cleaning and shopping.

 Intermittent fasting.
-Periodical fasoting.
+Periodical fasting.
 There are many methods, such as one day fasting and one day normal (healthy) eating.
-It helps to maintain muscle mass versus traditional long-lasting faste diets, which prevent muscle growth.
+It helps to maintain muscle mass versus traditional longer lasting fasting, which prevent muscle growth.